 5. 3D Technology Will Become More Common

-With the rise in popularity of 3D printers, technology will greatly impact orthodontic treatment and the expected time for orthodontic treatments.
+With the popularity of 3D printers, technology will significantly impact orthodontic treatment and the expected treatment time.

 6. More Orthodontists Will Open Private Practices

 The opening of more private orthodontic practices is expected to drive growth in the industry as more people will have access to orthodontic care.